FTC7393/evlib_book/src/state_machine_framework/ProportionalController.md

-ProportionalController implements [[ControlLoop]].
+ProportionalController implements [ControlLoop](ControlLoop.md).
 It provides a curve that is shaped like the following graph (parameters `new ProportionalController(0.2, 0.05, 0.1, 0.5)`)

 ![graph](https://github.com/FTC7393/state-machine-framework/blob/master/images/PropGraph.png?raw=true)